blackpeps/dbmslab2023/11. Implementation of DCL commands for granting and revoking user privileges/readme.md

 ## 11. Implementation of DCL commands for granting and revoking user privileges.

-> This section will contain two practice questions.
-One question is a combination of all the topics mentioned.
-There will be three questions according to each section.
-You may write any one of these in the rough record, while the other will be referred for the lab exam. **But for the fair record, you may only write what is given by the teacher.**

----

 ### PRIVILEGES
 A privilege is a right to execute an SQL statement or to access another user's object.
 In Oracle, there are two types of privileges
 - System Privileges